oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

     ```
     <copy>
-    CREATE TABLE WEATHER (location VARCHAR2(20), zipcode VARCHAR2(20), reported_date DATE, wind_avg NUMBER, precipitation NUMBER, snow NUMBER, snowdepth NUMBER, temp_max NUMBER, temp_min NUMBER);
+    CREATE TABLE WEATHER (location VARCHAR2(50), zipcode VARCHAR2(20), reported_date DATE, wind_avg NUMBER, precipitation NUMBER, snow NUMBER, snowdepth NUMBER, temp_max NUMBER, temp_min NUMBER);
     </copy>
     ```

 ## Task 6: Start the data pipeline

-Now that you have tested that your data pipeline is successfully configured, and you have created the target WEATHER table in your autonomous database, all you have left to do is simply start the pipeline.
+Now that your data pipeline is successfully configured, and you have created the target WEATHER table in your autonomous database, all you have left to do is simply start the pipeline.

-Once your pipeline has been started, it is now running and since it is a load data pipeline, it will pick up new data files to load that have not been successfully processed yet, as they are moved into your object storage bucket.
+Once your pipeline has been started, it is now running and since it is a "load data" pipeline, it will pick up new data files to load that have not been successfully processed yet, as they are moved into your object storage bucket.

 It is important to note here that the load pipeline identifies, loads and keeps track of new data files by their filename; updating or deleting data from an existing filename that had already been loaded successfully in the past will not affect data in the database.
 The pipeline will also retry loading a previously failed file several times.